Squadron Supreme: Third Squadron Supreme title

 A third volume of the title Squadron Supreme, written by Howard Chaykin and with art by Greg Land (and other artists), is published, with the 12-issue series being set five years after the battle with Redstone.
 Most of the Squadron have disappeared, with Ultimate Nick Fury, Burbank and Arcanna now a team of intelligence officers working for the government and investigating a group of returning astronauts that exhibit strange abilities.
 The astronauts infect many people they come into contact with, also giving them superhuman abilities.

 Fury eventually leads a new version of the Squadron that features characters who are pastiches of long-time Marvel characters.
 The group eventually come into conflict with many of the original members of the Squadron who have been gathered by Hyperion.
 The heroes unite to stop a group of superhuman terrorists from the Middle East, but then, via a government device, apparently all lose their abilities.
 Arcanna secretly reveals to Fury that she, and likely many others, still possesses superhuman abilities.
 Fury later returns to the Ultimate Universe.

 Later appearances

-Later, the members of the Squadron Supreme are apparently killed by Namor the Sub-Mariner and the Cabal after the villains raid the Squadron's universe.
+Later, the members of the Squadron Supreme are apparently killed by Namor and the Cabal after the villains raid the Squadron's universe.
 Versions resembling these characters later appear on the Battleworld created by Doctor Doom during the Secret Wars event, only to be killed again at the hands of the Squadron Sinister.
 Nighthawk is left as the group's only survivor.